MGM1234-vibe/ENI-Bexder-Frontend/README.md

+KEEP IN MIND THIS IS BUILDT WITH AI

 # ENI Bexder

-A console-style desktop emulator frontend for Windows, inspired by the Nintendo Wii Menu, Xbox 360 Dashboard, and Playnite Fullscreen.
+A console-style desktop emulator frontend for Windows, inspired by the Nintendo WiiU Menu, Xbox 360 Dashboard, and Playnite Fullscreen.
 Built with Electron — drop in your ROMs, emulators, and music, then play everything from one slick launcher.

 ---